pranjali1205/eye_Voc/README.md

 ## eye_Voc
-This innovative tool is designed to empower individuals whomay have limited hand mobility by providing them with a wayto code using only their voice.
-With this tool, users can alsohandle a computer completely using just voice commands.
+This innovative tool is designed to empower individuals who may have limited hand mobility by providing them with a wayto code using only their voice.
+With this tool, users can also handle a computer completely using just voice commands.
+Developers can also use this for hands free coding.
+Presently our tool providing coding in java, python, c nd c++.
+( if any word doesn't get recognised properly, you can open on screen keybord using comand "open kebord"  )

 # Understanding the file structure
 There are total of 5 folders :-